 3/4 cup of mild olive oil

-1 egg and one egg yolks or egg replacer for 1 1/2 eggs (from health food store)
+1 egg and one egg yolk (or if you want to make it egg free, use egg replacer for 1 1/2 eggs (from health food store))

 A pinch of allspice